ericjung-de/Tasmota_KNX_DTP9/README.md

 ## Firmware ##

 In the [releases](https://github.com/ascillato/Tasmota_KNX/releases) section you can download the precompiled binaries for flashing ESP8266, ESP8285 and ESP32 devices.
-If you want the the precompiled binaries from the development branch, you can find them in the [Build_Output](https://github.com/ascillato/Tasmota_KNX/tree/development/build_output/firmware)
+If you want the precompiled binaries from the development branch, you can find them in the [Build_Output](https://github.com/ascillato/Tasmota_KNX/tree/development/build_output/firmware) folder.
 If you need any other feature enabled or disabled, or a different Arduino core, you can use [TasmoCompiler](https://gitpod.io/#https://github.com/benzino77/tasmocompiler) ([readme](https://github.com/benzino77/tasmocompiler)) or you can modify the **my_user_config.h** file and build your firmware as explained in the [docs](https://tasmota.github.io/docs/#/).

 ## Implemented Features ##